Game Theoretic Mixed Experts for Combinational Adversarial Machine Learning: Conclusion

 \section{Conclusion}

-The field of adversarial machine learning has begun to cycle between new defenses, followed by new specific attacks that break those defenses, followed by even more defenses.
-In this paper, we seek to go beyond this cat and mouse dynamic.
-We consider adversarial defense transferability, multi-model attacks and a game theoretic framework for compositional adversarial machine learning.
+The field of adversarial machine learning has begun to cycle between new defenses, specialized attacks to break those defenses, and further specialized defenses to mitigate the attacks.
+In this paper, we seek to go beyond this cat and mouse dynamic by considering a new game theoretic framework that incorporates multiple defenses, adversarial detection, and compositional attacks.

-In terms of specific contributions, we develop two new white-box attacks, the Momentum Iterative Method over Expectation (MIME) for attacking single randomized defenses and Auto Expectation Self-Attention Gradient Attack (AE-SAGA) for dealing with a combination of randomized and non-randomized defenses.
-We are the first to show the transferability of adversarial examples generated by MIM, APGD, MIME and AE-SAGA on state-of-the-art defenses like FAT, BaRT and TiT.
+We develop three new white-box attacks, the Momentum Iterative Method over Expectation (MIME) for attacking single randomized defenses and the Multi-Agent Gradient Expectation attacks (MAGE and MAGE-D) for dealing with a combination of randomized and non-randomized defenses and detectors.
+Additionally, we are the first to show the transferability of adversarial examples generated by MIM, APGD, MIME and MAGE on state-of-the-art defenses like FAT, BaRT and TiT.

-Lastly, and most importantly, we develop a game theoretic framework for determining the optimal attack and defense strategy.
-Any newly proposed defense or attack can be easily integrated into our framework.
-Using a set of state-of-the-art attacks and defenses we demonstrate that our game theoretic framework can create a compositional defense that achieve a 13.5\% increase in robustness on CIFAR-10 and a 33.88\% increase in robustness on Tiny ImageNet using a multi-defense, mixed Nash strategy (as opposed to using the best single defense).
-Both compostional defenses for CIFAR-10 and Tiny-ImageNet also come with higher a clean accuracy than the most robust single defenses.
+Lastly, and most importantly, we develop a game theoretic framework to approximate an optimal strategy for adversarial attackers and defenders.
+The flexibility of this framework allows any newly proposed defense or attack to be easily integrated.
+Using a set of SOTA attacks and defenses we demonstrate that our game theoretic framework can create a compositional defense that achieves a 37.3\% and 45.65\% increase in robustness on Tiny ImageNet and CIFAR-10 respectively when utilizing a mixed Nash strategy (compared to using the best single defense).
+Both compostional GaME defenses also come with higher a clean accuracy than the most robust, single model defenses.